-Taxing the rich to pay for programs that help the poor and middle class (or on things like infrastructure or national defense, which benefit all Americans) makes common sense economically.
-Very simply, money spent on these programs or given to working and middle class Americans through tax cuts will be spent, going back into the economy and stimulating growth.
-Tax hikes on the rich would have little impact on their spending, since most of this income would have gone into savings.
+Taxing the rich to pay for programs that help the poor and middle class (or on things like infrastructure or national defense, which benefit all Americans) makes common sense economically, especially during a pandemic.
+Very simply, money allocated to programs such as affordable healthcare, Pell grants, food stamps, and Earned Income Tax Credit – or given to working- and middle-class Americans through tax cuts – will be redistributed into the economy and stimulate growth.
+Tax hikes on the rich would have little impact on their spending, since most of this income would likely have gone into savings.

-Historical data bears this out.
-President Clinton raised the top rate from 31 to 39.6 percent and saw GDP growth top 4 percent every year in his second term.
-President George W. Bush’s tax cuts were supposed to accelerate growth – instead it led to unimpressive growth and eventually recession.
+History bears this out.
+President Clinton raised the top marginal income tax rate from 31 to 39.6 percent and saw GDP growth top 4 percent every year in his second term.
+Meanwhile, President George W. Bush’s tax cuts were supposed to accelerate growth but, instead, they led to unimpressive growth and eventually recession.

 It’s about fairness!

-The rich, by definition, have a lot of money; in fact, the top 1 percent control close to 40 percent of the nation’s wealth.
-The richest 400 Americans have as much wealth as the bottom half of the nation’s citizenry.
-Meanwhile, 43 million Americans live in poverty, with half a million homeless on any given night.
+The rich, by definition, have a lot of money.
+In fact, the top 1 percent in the US holds 15 times more wealth than the bottom 50 percent combined.
+Meanwhile, 34 million Americans live in poverty, with half a million homeless on any given night.

-Even with higher tax rates (and less loopholes) the country’s millionaires and billionaires will be fine, which is why billionaires like Warren Buffett and even Mark Cuban, a conservative, have said they would be willing to pay more.
-But for the government to provide basic housing, nourishment, health care and education to the rest of its citizens, the money must come from somewhere.
+Even with higher tax rates (and fewer loopholes), the country’s wealthiest will be fine; billionaires like Bill Gates and conservative Mark Cuban, among others, attest to this, having said they would be willing to pay more in taxes.
+For the government to provide basic housing, nourishment, health care and education to the rest of its citizens, the money must come from somewhere.
 For the most fortunate to fail to pay their fair share would be a moral failure.

 They’re already low (compared to the past)

-After eight years of a Democratic president, some may think tax rates for the wealthiest Americans are historically high.
-In fact, the current top rate is less than half the 91 percent it was under President Eisenhower, a Republican.
+Let’s take a look at tax rates over time.
+A tax reform bill that became law in 2018 set new tax rates for Americans, lowering rates for most brackets, including the wealthy, by 1-4 percent.
+In fact, these tax cuts helped billionaires pay less taxes than the working class.
+In 2015, that year’s top tax rate was less than half the 91 percent it was under President Eisenhower, a Republican.
 The top rate was consistently 70 percent or higher until the Reagan tax cuts of the 1980s, and those cuts resulted in the national debt tripling in eight years.